Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: Future Work

+What type of set theory do we obtain in such a logic if we combine the ideas of this paper with constructive systems like $\IZF$ or $\CZF$?

-\item \textbf{Computability theory.} One natural application of $\BZFC$ comes from computability theory.
-Let us say that a Turing machine $M$ \emph{computes} a set $A \subseteq \IN$ if for all $n$: \begin{itemize} \item $n \in A \; \leqqq \; M$ halts on input $n$ and outputs some non-$0$ value. \item $n \notin A \; \leqqq \; M$ halts on input $n$ and outputs $0$. \end{itemize} Moreover, let us say that $M$ \emph{recognizes} a set $A \subseteq \IN$ if for all $n$: \begin{itemize} \item $n \in A \; \leqqq \; M$ halts on input $n$ and outputs some non-$0$ value. \end{itemize} In classical mathematics, every Turing machine recognizes a set, but not every Turing machine computes a set (since it may not halt on some input).
+\item \textbf{Computability theory in $\BZFC$.} There seems to be a natural application of $\BZFC$ regarding computability theory.
+Recall that a Turing machine $M$ \emph{computes} a set $A \subseteq \IN$ if for all $n$: \begin{itemize} \item $n \in A \; \leqqq \; M$ halts on input $n$ and outputs some non-$0$ value. \item $n \notin A \; \leqqq \; M$ halts on input $n$ and outputs $0$. \end{itemize} Moreover, let us say that $M$ \emph{recognizes} a set $A \subseteq \IN$ if for all $n$: \begin{itemize} \item $n \in A \; \leqqq \; M$ halts on input $n$ and outputs a non-$0$ value. \end{itemize} Classically, every Turing machine recognizes a set, but not every Turing machine computes a set (since it may not halt on a given input).
 Thus, one cannot use sets $A \subseteq \IN$ to represent decisions of a machine.

 \p Let us revisit the situation in BZFC (or even $\text{PZFC}+\text{ACLA}_\text{cons}$).
 Using the same definition as above, it follows from Theorem \ref{aclaacla} that every Turing machine computes a set.
-If a given machine does not halt on some input $n$, it just means that the machine computes an incomplete set $A$ (for which $\lnot (n \in A \lor n \notin A))$.
+If a given machine does not halt on input $n$, it means only that it computes an incomplete set $A$, namely a set for which $\lnot (n \in A \lor n \notin A)$.
 In particular, the decision process of a machine can be completely described by subsets of $\IN$.

-\item \textbf{Cardinal arithmetic.} Finally, we will need a new notion of \emph{cardinality} together with new type of \emph{cardinal numbers} to describe the size of our non-classical sets.
-It is clear that this notion should capture the structure of non-classical sets, i.e., it should capture the size of the $!$-extensions, $?$-extensions, and the overlap, in one go.
-We expect that this will lead to a rich theory of cardinals and cardinal arithmetic.
+\item \textbf{Cardinal arithmetic in $\BZFC$.} It is clear that we need a new notion of \emph{cardinality} and \emph{cardinal numbers} to describe the size of non-classical sets.
+Such a notion should capture the size of the entire structure of a non-classical sets, i.e., the size of the $!$-extension, $?$-extension, and all of the combinations, in one go.
+Some preliminary work on this has already been done, and we expect that this will lead to a rich theory of cardinals and cardinal arithmetic.

 \end{enumerate}